WallarooLabs/wally/book/go/api/api.md

 `partitions` is a list of all of the partitions for the partitioned state.

-##### `ToStatePartitionMulti(stateComputation wallarooapi.StateComputationMulti, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []uint64) *pipelineBuilder`
+##### `ToStatePartitionMulti(stateComputation wallarooapi.StateComputationMulti, stateBuilder wallarooapi.StateBuilder, stateName string, partitionFunction wa.PartitionFunction, partitions []byte) *pipelineBuilder`

 Similar to `ToStatePartition`, but the state computation can return more than one message.